elphinhote/Portfolio-1/README.md

-#Updated Portfolio
+Updated Portfolio

 ## Description

-As a developer, I will want to have a portfolio online.
-That portfolio, and all of my work, will have a mobile-first approach.
-Therefore responsiveness is critical.
-This practice portfolio demonstrates responsiveness.
+The updated portfolio, contains assignments and a project to update my responsive portfolio.

 app-preview